nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

 ### Configuration Example (default theme)

-Below is a JSON configuration example for public remarks:
+Below is a JSON configuration example for public note:

 ```json
 {